jrq3rq/AI-chrome-ext/README.md

                     ▼
 ┌────────────────────────────────────────────────────┐
 │ 8.
-UI: Clear Chat, Save All Chats, Overlays, etc.  │ │ - Clear Chats: Deletes messages from Firestore     │ │ - Save All Chats: Fetches and downloads all chats  │ │ - Update overlays and button states dynamically    │ └────────────────────────────────────────────────────┘
+UI: Clear Chat, Save All Chats, Overlays, etc.  │ │ - Clear Chats: Deletes messages from LocalStorage  │ │ - Save All Chats: Fetches and downloads all chats  │ │ - Update overlays and button states dynamically    │ └────────────────────────────────────────────────────┘